pranto1209/E-commerce-Store/README.md

 # E-commerce-Store
-E-commerce store with .NET, React, and Redux
+E-commerce Store with .NET, React, and Redux